insight-creative/hillestadheating.com/content/heating/furnace-installation.md

 * Yellow pilot light or visible rust

-If you're experiencing any of these issues, we’ll provide a pressure-free assessment and walk you through your options.
+If you're experiencing any of these issues, we’ll provide a no pressure assessment and walk you through your options.

 ## Our Furnace Installation Process

 We take pride in making every installation smooth and straightforward:

-1. In-home evaluation: We assess your current setup and heating needs.
+1. **In-home evaluation**: We assess your current setup and heating needs.

-2. System recommendations: We help you choose the right unit—no brand bias, no upsell.
+2. **System recommendations**: We help you choose the right unit for your home.

-3. Upfront quote: Transparent pricing with no hidden fees.
+3. **Upfront quote**: Transparent pricing with no hidden fees.

-4. Professional installation: Done by licensed techs who respect your space.
+4. **Professional installation**: Done by licensed techs who respect your space.

-5. Final testing and walk-through: We’ll make sure everything runs perfectly—and show you how it works.
+5. **Final testing and walk-through**: We’ll make sure everything runs perfectly, and show you how to use it.

 We install all major brands and offer high-efficiency options to help you save energy and money for years to come.